danyliuk-o/test_app_st/README.md

 ## How to use

-Before, make sure that you have node.js on your pc
+Before, make sure that you have nodejs, gulp on your computer
 - `git clone git@github.com:starfish7/Test_App.git` To get a copy of the Git repository
-- `npm install` to install packages in a project
+- `npm install` to install packages in a project inside the project
 - `gulp watch` to launch a server on your optimized application

 The main part of the project is in the 'app/'.